Going into Administration – What Does it Mean for a Limited Company?

 Administrations are primarily geared towards promoting the recovery of companies that are likely to become insolvent.

 The Administrator has the power to trade the Company to achieve a sale of the business.
 On occasion, a ‘Pre-Pack’ sale with a connected party, will have been negotiated prior to the Administration and concluded shortly after the Administrator’s appointment.

-A moratorium will be created once a Notice of Intention has been served in Court and this prevents assets from being recovered by execution creditors or any legal process being continued against the Company, without the permission of the Administrator or Court.
+A moratorium will be created once a Notice of Intention to Aapoint an Administrator has been served in Court.
+This prevents assets from being recovered by execution creditors or any legal process being continued against the Company, without the permission of the Administrator or Court.